LukaszKorzybski/aidi.js/README.md

 ## Import

-Aidi.js uses CommonJS module definition.
+Compiled version of Aidi.js uses CommonJS module definition.
 Depending on your environment and toolkit you will use different methods to load it.

 In browser environment use WebPack, JSPM, SystemJS or any other bundler or module